 This extremely cool harp mandolin (of the “Hollow Arm” variety with no extra strings) was offered back in May on eBay.
 The seller pulled it early, as no one jumped on it (I forget the original starting price).
 He didn’t want to give it away, but finally offered me a fair price.

-Russ continues “I purchased the Laurenti from Louis’s son Ray, who remains a professional player and teacher in London and a much loved friend.
-I have acquired several of Louis’s historic instruments, (but) this is the first and last of the Gallo instruments that I will be selling and I can only bare to part with it because I know you will cherish both the instrument and its history (indeed I will – thanks, Russ!
+Russ continues “I purchased the Laurenti from Louis’s son Ray, who remains a professional player and teacher in London and a much-loved friend.
+I have acquired several of Louis’s historic instruments, (but) this is the first and last of the Gallo instruments that I will be selling and I can only bear to part with it because I know you will cherish both the instrument and its history (indeed I will – thanks, Russ!
 GM).
-At the same time I bought Louis’s other mandolin, a superb example of a Calace Mando-lyre!”
+At the same time, I bought Louis’s other mandolin, a superb example of a Calace Mando-lyre!”

 Louis had it listed in his instrument inventory as “Mozzani mando copy.”
 It’s actually a closer copy of a Masetti, a firm, who in turn, closely copied many of Mozzani’s designs (though I don’t have hard proof yet – it may be that they came up with some of their ideas first).